sababorj/burger-store/README.md

 # burger-store

-burger-store is a a restaurant app that lets users input the names of burgers they'd like to eat.
+burger-store is a a restaurant app that lets users input the names of burgers they'd like to eat as well as devour them!
 This is a full-stack application with MVC design pattern.

 node packages in use are: *express* ,*express-handlebars*, and *mysql*.
 An orm.js file has been prepared to contain the generic sql queries for application's database.